The Best List of Caves in Utah

 Hidden Caves in Utah

-Moqui Cave is a sandstone erosion cave that is in Kane County.
+Moqui Cave (some people call it Moqui Caverns) is a sandstone erosion cave that is in Kane County.
 The temperature inside the cave remains at 65 degrees F, even during the hottest summer days.
-Moqui Cave is regarded as one of the neatest sand caves in the state.
+The Moqui Sand Caves are regarded as one of the neatest sand caves in the state.
 There is a collection of North American artifacts that were found in Southern Utah.

-These things belonged to the inhabitants that frequented the area more than 1200 years ago.
+These things belonged to the ancient people that frequented the area more than 1200 years ago.
 The interior of the cave has more than 180 dinosaur tracks and a large fluorescent mineral display.
+Make sure you check out that Moqui Cave Museum.

 Ice Caves in Utah

-These form on glaciers, due to constant freezing and thawing cycles.
+TThese form on glaciers, due to constant freezing and thawing cycles.
 The caves are generally not very large but ice sculptures often decorate their walls.
+These make for pretty cool caves – literally.

 Duck Creek Ice Cave